Granite Mountains (northern San Bernardino County, California)

 The Granite Mountains is an overall, east–west trending mountain range in the Mojave Desert and northern San Bernardino County, California.
 It lies within Fort Irwin National Training Center, about 10 mi north of Fort Irwin.

-Satellite view of San Bernardino County, California, showing the location of three mountain ranges named Granite Mountains.

 This mountain range is south of Death Valley National Park, south of the Quail Mountains, and west of the Avawatz Mountains.
 It is named in the southern portion of the following USGS 7.5-minute topographic quadrangle maps: West of Leach Spring, Leach Spring, and Leach Lake; and the northern portion of West of Drinkwater Lake and Drinkwater Lake.
 The mountain range extends slightly into the northern edge of West of Nelson Lake and Nelson Lake 7.5-minute topographic quadrangle maps.